renzol2/brain/docs/binalig.md

 ![Binalig rhythm](../attachments/binalig-rhythm.png)

-In a [[kulintang-ensemble|kulintang ensemble]], each player follows this basic pattern and improvises rhythms and phrases over it.
+In a [[palabunibunyan|kulintang ensemble]], each player follows this basic pattern and improvises rhythms and phrases over it.

 ## Sources